So you are interested in buying an affordable road bike?

 The difference in quality is seen in the breaking and gearing components, which are together in this model’s Shimano STI integrated shifter system.
 Its brakes are mechanically operated dual-pivot alloy rim brakes.

-Its gearing system steps things up a couple of notches with Shimano Tourney level components, which are well above what is common on bikes in this price range.
+Its gearing system steps things up a couple of notches with Shimano Tourney level components, which are well above what is common on bikes in this price point.

 Another affordable commuter bike with quality components is the Vilano R2 Commuter Aluminum Road Bike.
 This bike is a slightly higher quality option for commuters and novice road bikers.